cse-labs/res-edge-labs/README.md

 ## Environment variables

-Many of these tutorials make use of environment variables, using the export functionality.
+Many of these labs use environment variables, using the export functionality.
 If you wish, you can also edit the Z shell preferences file to persist exported environment variables across terminal sessions.
 Just add the same "export FOO=BAR" lines to your .zshrc file.

 ```bash